OrdnanceSurvey/openspace-ios-sdk/README.md

 id<OSTileSource> webSource = [OSMapView webTileSourceWithAPIKey:@"API_KEY" refererUrl:@"YOUR_WEBPAGE_URL" openSpacePro:true/false];

 //add to OSMapView
-mapView.tileSources = [NSArray arrayWithObject:webSource];
+yourMapView.tileSources = [NSArray arrayWithObject:webSource];

 </pre>

 #### Product Code list

-A developer can select which Ordnance Survey products to use by passing the product codes as and array of strings.
-There are three pre-configured map stacks available.
+A developer can select which Ordnance Survey mapping products to use by  selecting on of three pre-configured map stacks or customising their app by passing the product codes as and array of strings.

 NOTE: Some OpenSpace Pro products require separate licenses, please check before use.